FRANCIS WILFRID OSBORN

 He was the son of Montague Francis Finch Osborn (1824, Marylebone) and Catherine Barbara Marriott (1832, Leicestershire), who had married in Kensington district in 1861.
 His father was Rector of Kibworth in the 1861, 1871 and 1881 censuses.
 In 1871 Francis was living at 13 Church Road, Kibworth Beauchamp, Market Harborough with his parents, his four younger siblings, a cousin and three servants.
 In 1881 he was living at the Rectory in Kibworth with his parents, two siblings, a visitor and two servants and gave his occupation as “Undergraduate (Oxford)”.
 He was an exhibitor at Keble College, achieving 2nd class Mods in 1882, a BA (3rd class Literae Humaniores) in 1884.
 He attended Cuddesdon College in 1885 and was made deacon by the Bishop of Worcester in 1886, then priest by the same bishop a year later.

 His first curacy was in Rugby (1886-89), followed by St Michael’s (1889-95).
 He also achieved his Oxford MA in 1892.
-His next role was as Vice Principal of the Theological College and Chaplain of St Mary’s Cathedral Edinburgh (1895-97) and Assistant Missioner at the Charterhouse Mission in Southwark Diocese (1897-98).
+His next role was as Vice Principal of the Theological College and Chaplain of St Mary’s Cathedral, Edinburgh (1895-97) and Assistant Missioner at the Charterhouse Mission in Southwark Diocese (1897-98).
 In 1899 he married Helen (1867, Dunkeld, Perthshire, Scotland), possibly in Scotland, since they do not show up in the England and Wales marriage registrations.
-Just before this he became Vicar of St James the Less, Plymouth (1898-1903), where he appears in the 1901 census living at 4 Lansdowne Place, Plymouth with his wife, a cook and a housemaid.
+Just before this he became Vicar of St James the Less, Plymouth (1898-1903), whose patron was his old college, Keble.
+In the 1901 census he and his wife were living at 4 Lansdowne Place, Plymouth with a cook and a housemaid.